Dog Food for Healthy Coat

 Why Add Support If the Diet Is Complete? a Practical Answer

-A careful, science-minded owner might ask: if a complete diet already contains key nutrients, why add anything?
-The honest answer is that “complete” doesn’t always equal “ideal for my dog’s visible coat right now.”
-Individual variation, seasonal shedding, grooming habits, and ingredient tolerances can all change how the coat presents day to day.
+A science-minded owner might ask: if a complete diet already contains the key nutrients, why add anything?
+The honest answer is that “complete” does not always equal “ideal for my dog’s visible coat right now.”
+Individual variation, seasonal shedding, grooming habits, and ingredient tolerances all change how the coat presents day to day.

 A Simple Decision Framework for a Softer, Shinier Coat